Documentation

 What Is a Build?

 A build is a gear specification.
-Think of it as a checklist that says "to be verified for this content, you need these items."
-Every build has a name (like "Tank Build" or "Healer PvE"), and it belongs to an activity.
+Think of it as a checklist that says to be verified for this content, you need these items.
+Every build has a name, and it belongs to an activity.

 Builds contain categories, and categories contain items.
-When the bot scores a screenshot, it works through each category and checks how many of the required items it can find in the OCR text.
+When the bot scores a submission, it works through each enabled section and checks how much of the required spec it can find in the submitted evidence.

 Activities

 This keeps things organized.
 Your raiders see raid builds.
 Your dungeon runners see dungeon builds.
-Nobody has to scroll through a list of builds they don't care about.
+Nobody has to scroll through a list of builds they do not care about.

 Categories